andresol/kegweight/README.md

 Important!!

 Before using the weight it needs to be calibrated.
-Calibrate by hitting the select button->Calibrate.
+Calibrate by hitting the "select" button->Calibrate.

-This step only needs to be done only one time.
+This step only needs to be done one time.

 GUIDE: (Needs Arduino, Arduino LCD screen, HX711, Raspberry PI/linux server and a weight).
 1. Install the Weight.ino on a arduino.
 You may need to change the code from line:54 to line:56 to match your arduino setup.